glatigny/woi-spec/manifesto/introduce-new-concepts.md

 On the same principal, the main identity should not send content from an alias, otherwise the alias would be compromised.

 To be able to use multiple identity for one personal storage, an identity should be represent by a "unique identifier" that is not "personal".
 The way to contact an identity should not contains details of that identity and, since a sub-identity can be created and destroyed easily.

+## Personal storage and content management

+Content (files) in the personal storage must be organized and separated regarding the differnt identities.
+The personal storage must also have a private section to store data only for the owner, such as the contacts.

+The usage of a kind of database could be useful to find in content and organize it, like handling "tags" (or "labels"), store bloom filters to speed up searchs, centralized in the storage to improve performances.